gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 DTLS chunk protected with the currently established key.
 SCTP DTLS chunk state evolution is described in {{init-state-machine}}.

-DTLS related procedures MAY exploit the Flags byte provided by the DTLS chunk header (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}) for their needs.
+DTLS related procedures MAY use the Flags byte provided by the DTLS chunk header (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}) for their needs.
 Details of the use of Flags are specified within this document in the relevant sections.